-A bulkhead mounted fuel filter/water separator is recommended in-line between the engine and tank.
+NOTE: Valve handles parallel to the line are ON, and at right angles are OFF.)
+A primary fuel filter/water separator (such as the Racor 500) should be placed in the fuel line between the tanks and the secondary fuel filter at the engine.
+Later engines may have this as a standard installation.
+Installation of a vacuum gauge at the primary filter can be useful to determine when to replace the filter element.
 Check periodically for water accumulation at this point by removing bottom plug and draining into a container.
 Replace the element at least once each season, or as required by manufacturer's recommendations.
 There is also a final fuel filter in the engine itself, and it should be changed at intervals specified in your engine manual.